A new EPT record – the tournament has started, only 20 minutes late!

 Our taxi driver was very apologetic, but obviously, it wasnt her fault.
 She kept talking to us in rapid French though, despite our trying phrases such as Sorry, we dont speak French and Pardonnez-moi, je ne parlez pas francaise, or however thats spelt.

-WPT Challenge event last year.
+In Schiphol, the airport in Amsterdam, we met Andreas Hoivold, Norwegian winner of the EPT event in Dortmund, the German Open, and a generally nice guy, as well as his countryman Espen Saltnes, most famous for his eighth place finish in the WPT Challenge event last year.
 They were both in a very good mood and assured us theyre here to win, though in Schiphol, they seemed a bit more interested in vodka.

 Espen and Andreas laughing, until reminded of the bad results their soccer teams been getting lately.